 For the muffins:

-- Place the grated carrots in a bowl with a little bit of water and microwave on 70% power for a minute.
-This will just soften the carrots up a bit – I think it makes for a nicer texture inside the muffins.
+- Place the grated carrots in a bowl with a little bit of water and microwave them for 30 seconds This will just soften the carrots up a bit – I think it makes for a nicer texture inside the muffins.
 Set the carrots aside to cool, then drain the water out.

 - Mix the melted buttery spread and sugar together.
 Add the grated carrot, vanilla, vinegar, and non-dairy milk and stir.